Camille Parmesan: Honours and awards

 In 2013, she was named a Distinguished Scientist by the Texas Academy of Sciences Later that year, she was given a Fellowship of the Ecological Society of America in 2013.

 In 2015 she was awarded the Marsh Award for Climate Change Research by the Marsh Christian Trust and the British Ecological Society.

+In 2024 she received the BBVA Foundation Frontiers of Knowledge Award in the category of "Climate Change".